 6. Kanha National Park, Madhya Pradesh

 Settled in the foothills of Satpuras in Madhya Pradesh, Kanha is prosperous in bio-diversity.
 The vast expanse of greenery of evergreen forests nourished by meandering rivers creates the perfect backdrop.
 Embark of safari and get to see big cats, leopards, Gaurs, barsinghas, dholes, Indian bisons, sambar, black buck, jackal, pea fowls, storks, herons, parakeets, cuckoos and drongos in their natural habitat.
 Add to thrill as you plan stay at one of the luxury resorts.
-Bid goodbye to the cities and embrace the natural way of life in Kanha.
+Bid goodbye to the cities and embrace the natural way of life at one of the best wildlife sanctuaries in India, Kanha.

 Safari Options: Jeep Safari